Morissette (singer): 2020–present: Signature EP; film debut

 Morissette celebrated her tenth anniversary in the music industry through a virtual concert titled "Phoenix", held on KTX on January 23–24, 2022.
 The concert highlighted her performances through the years.
 In February 2022, Morissette's rendition of "Gusto Ko Nang Bumitaw" appeared on the soundtrack of the TV series The Broken Marriage Vow.
 It won the "Best Theme Song (or Title Theme)" award at the Asian Academy Creative Awards for the Philippines and was nominated for the grand finals.
-In April 2022, Morissette, Christian Bautista, and Erik Santos gave a tour together titled "Threelogy" in the US.
+In April and November 2022, Morissette, Christian Bautista, and Erik Santos toured together as "Threelogy" in the US.
 In August 2022, Morissette released her first English-Bisaya track entitled "Undangon Ta Ni", under Underdog, composed and produced by Cebu-based songwriters Relden Campanilla, Carlisle Tabanera, and Ferdinand Aragon, along with Morissette and Lamar.
 Her rendition of Christian Bautista's "Colour Everywhere" was released in October 2022.

 In December 2024, Morissette performed a two-night solo concert at Hong Kong Disneyland.
 She made her feature film debut in 2025 as Alma Taldo, the female protagonist of the musical film Song of the Fireflies.
 The film was shown on March 6, 2025, at the TCL Chinese Theatre in Hollywood, Los Angeles, California, as part of the 2nd Manila International Film Festival; she received the festival's Best Actress award.
 The film was also screened at the 58th WorldFest-Houston International Film Festival in May 2025, where Morissette was nominated for Best Actress.
 The film was released in theatres in the Philippines in June 2025.
-She is set to headline a solo concert titled Ember at the Smart Araneta Coliseum on October 28, 2025.
+She headlined a solo concert titled Ember at the Smart Araneta Coliseum on October 28, 2025.

+Morissette returned to theatre as Middle Allie in the musical The Notebook in the Philippine production in September 2026.
+A review in ABS-CBN commented, "Morissette is at the center of what makes this production soar.
+Her performance is outstanding not only vocally but, perhaps more surprisingly, as an actor.
+She stole the show with “My Days” ... effortlessly sung".